preusser/q27/README.md

 In either case, you will have fully transparent access to all sources through this site and will receive a honorable mention on this page.

+## Further Projects of Interest

+1. Use *Machine Learning* on the available solution counts of subproblems to build a predictor for the solution counts of subproblems yet to deal with.
+Such a predictor might help to describe and understand the patterns in the solution space.
+2. Build a high-performance, highly-parallel solver using GPGPU technology as an alternative acceleration approach to contribute to this computation.
+3. Ultimately, find the *Formula* that directly computes the valid solution count from the problem size N.